Esri/serlio/doc/build.md

 ### All Platforms
 * License for CityEngine (2019.0 or later), e.g. to author Rule Packages.
 * CMake 3.13 or later (http://www.cmake.org)
+* Autodesk Maya 2018 or 2019 installation or the corresponding development kit

 ### Windows
 * Windows 7, 8.1 or 10 (64bit)
 * Required C++ compiler: Visual Studio 2017 with Toolset MSVC 14.11 or later
+* WiX Toolset 3.11.1: Optional, required for building .msi installers
 * Required flags for extension libraries release mode: `/bigobj /GR /EHsc /MD`

 ### Linux